surniaulula/wpsso/readme.txt

 	* Refactored SucomNotice methods to handle / store notices for different user IDs than the current user ID.

 == Upgrade Notice ==

+= 4.16.2-dev.1 =

+(2018/10/15) Added the "et_" page builder shortcode to the list of unregistered shortcodes stripped from the WordPress content.

 = 4.16.1 =